t1/junit-5-structure-demo/README.md

 }
 ```

-JUnit now also runs the tests as a nested group, so we can see the test setup like this:
+JUnit now runs the tests as a nested group, so we can see the test structure like this:

 ![structured-test-run](img/structured-test-run.png)

 Nice, but we can go a step further.
 Instead of calling the respective `given...` method from each test method, we can call it in a `@BeforeEach` setup method,
-and as there is now only one call for each `given...` method, we can inline them:
+and as there is now only one call for each `given...` method, we can inline it:

 ```java
 @Nested class GivenTwoCommentOnlyDocuments {